chanux/notes.chanux.me/docs/terraform/flexible.md

 ## Overview

-When the days were old an simple, we created simple modules with a few variables and created a buch of resources.
+When the days were old and simple, we created simple modules with a few variables and created a bunch of resources.
 If we wanted multiple instances of a resource, we used `count`s.
-If we wanted to create multiple instances of a resource with some custom info, we used `list`s.
+Multiple instances of a resource with some custom infomtion? `list`s were the go to.

-Then we learned about [the troubles of lists](https://faun.pub/terraform-deleting-an-element-from-a-list-cb5bdadc8bbd), the hard way.
+Then we learned about [the perils of lists](https://faun.pub/terraform-deleting-an-element-from-a-list-cb5bdadc8bbd), the hard way.